The Best Shopify Payment Gateways

 - Ability to manage transactions within the Shopify website

 - Fees involved in operating a payment gateway

 Okay…let’s just be real here.
 There is no talking about the best Shopify payment gateways without mentioning PayPal.

 After all, it did just grow bigger and faster than its parent company and is now its own individual entity.

-The great thing with PayPal is that it is quick to set up.
+The great thing about PayPal is that it is quick to set up.
 You also enjoy good customer support in case you hit a snag.

-On the downside, the fees are 3.4% on all the transactions so this means that PayPal will take a bigger chunk from your profits.
+On the downside, the fees are 3.4% on all the transactions so this means that PayPal will take a bigger chunk of your profits.
 However, you are getting:

 - Easy and quick set up

-- Great support system in case of any problems
+- A great support system in case of any problems

 The main drawback of using Sage Pay is the length of time it takes to set up.
 However, you do get a variety of packages some of which are tailored to your specific requirements.